Climate Change and Bees: The Effects of a Changing Planet

 Microalgae on a blue background

 Microalgae.
-Credit: CSIRO ©CC
+Credit: CSIRO CC BY 3.0

 Recent research revolving around the various causes and effects of climate change has brought researchers to begin experimenting and questioning the properties of a creature which has existed since the beginning of organic life: microalgae.
 Studies in Australia have shown that microalgae in cow’s diets has the positive effect of being both nutritious and effective at considerably lowering CO2 emissions.